RBA and the Cash Rate: What Year 12 Economics Students Should Know

 When we talk about economic levers, there's one in particular that the Reserve Bank of Australia (RBA) keeps a firm grip on: the official cash rate.
 But before we dive into interest rates, it's worth understanding who the RBA is and what it actually does.

-The Reserve Bank of Australia is the nation’s central bank.
+The Reserve Bank of Australia is the nation's central bank.
 Its job is to help keep our economy running smoothly.
 That means managing inflation, promoting stable employment, and supporting economic growth.
-One of the main ways it does this is by adjusting the cash rate - a key interest rate that influences how much it costs to borrow or save money across the country.
+One of the main ways it does this is by adjusting the cash rate—a key interest rate that influences how much it costs to borrow or save money across the country.

-You’ve probably heard the RBA mentioned on the news during interest rate announcements, but its decisions go far beyond headlines.
+You've probably heard the RBA mentioned on the news during interest rate announcements, but its decisions go far beyond headlines.
 They affect everything from mortgage repayments to grocery bills and job opportunities.
-So let’s take a closer look at how the RBA sets interest rates, why they matter, and how they’ve changed over time.
+So whether you're studying Economics in Year 12—through HSC, VCE, QCE, WACE, SACE, or IB—the Reserve Bank of Australia and its monetary policy decisions are core curriculum topics.

 What is the Cash Rate, and Why Should We Care?

 The cash rate is the interest rate on overnight loans between banks.
 While that sounds like it only affects big institutions, it actually influences the entire economy.
 Banks use it as a benchmark to set interest rates for loans, credit cards, and savings accounts.
-In short: when the RBA changes the cash rate, it creates ripple effects that affect your wallet, your job prospects, and the broader economy.

 The RBA adjusts the cash rate to maintain a balance between economic growth, inflation, and employment.
 These changes are part of the RBA's broader mandate: to contribute to the stability of the currency, full employment, and the economic prosperity and welfare of Australians.